MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-same-hardware.md

 ## Updating the servers and cluster

-First, install the Azure Stack HCI operating system on each Windows Server node.
-You use Windows Admin Center to do this.

-During setup, select **Custom: Install the newer version of Azure Stack HCI only (Advanced)**.
-This replaces your current operating system with Azure Stack HCI.
+Migration consists of running Azure Stack HCI setup on your Windows Server deployment for a clean OS install.
+This replaces the current operating system with Azure Stack HCI.
 For detailed information, see [Deploy the Azure Stack HCI operating system](operating-system.md).
+Afterwards, you create a new Azure Stack HCI cluster and import the VMs over.

+1. Shutdown your existing cluster VMs, offline CSVs, offline storage pools, and the cluster service.

+1. Go to the location where you downloaded the Azure Stack HCI bits, then run Azure Stack HCI setup on each Windows Server node.

+1. During setup, select **Custom: Install the newer version of Azure Stack HCI only (Advanced)**.
+Repeat for each server.

-Next, create the new Azure Stack HCI cluster.
+1. Create the new Azure Stack HCI cluster.
 You can use Windows Admin Center or Windows PowerShell to do this.

 ### Using Windows Admin Center